Take back control of one's relationships

 • Lack of communication

-THE 5 LANGUAGES OF LOVE
+THE 5 LOVE LANGUAGES

-There are five:
+There are five of them:

 To identify your love language, three questions to ask yourself:

 LITTLE TIP!
-It is often enough to remind yourself of your daily complaints: “You are never there.
+"It often suffices to remind yourself of your daily complaints: 'You are never there.
 You never tell me that you find me beautiful.
 You never give me gifts.
-You never hug me.
-You never take out the trash. » This gives you a good indication of the language with which you want to receive love from your partner.
+You never hold me in your arms.
+You never take out the trash.'
+This gives you a good clue about the language in which you wish to receive love from your partner."

-It is important to know that since childhood we have an emotional reservoir that only wants to be filled with love.
-If we lack love during our childhood, it is very possible that we need even more affection in our adult life.
-I find it sad to see that some couples spend a good part of their lives not feeling considered because their partner doesn't speak their language.
+"It is important to know that since childhood, we have an emotional reservoir that only wants to be filled with love.
+If we lack love during our childhood, it is very possible that we will need even more affection in our adult life.
+I find it sad to see that some couples spend a good part of their lives not feeling valued because their partner does not speak their language."

 You can join us on the Extreme Self-Love group